RobinUS2/indispenso/README.md

 - Consensus of people can start any job

 ## Background
-This project is being developed as there are a lot of companies that rely on a handful of people to manage critical infrastructure.
+This project is developed as there are a lot of companies that rely on a handful of people to manage critical infrastructure.
 Most companies who run critical infrastructure dislike the [_Bus factor_](http://en.wikipedia.org/wiki/Bus_factor).
 This is where Dispenso comes in and allows people to take actions based upon consenus.